 2013 2012

 Salary and holiday pay 10 083 11 266

 Hired personnel 2 288 2 170

 National insurance contribution 1 574 1 680

 Pension costs (note 16) 580 728

 Other personnel costs 223 182

 Total 14 747 16 026

 Average man-labour year 3,0 4,0

 Pension costs are described in detail in note 16.

-Accumulated expenses for wages, pension premiums and other remuneration to CEO, other executives and members of the parent company's board accordingly were: The Group management takes part in the Groups collective pension schemes.
+Accumulated expenses for wages, pension premiums and other remuneration to CEO, other executives and members of the parent company's board accordingly were:

+The Group management takes part in the Groups collective pension schemes.

 The annual Director's fee to the Chairman of the Board is not paid as taxable remuneration.
-Austevoll Seafood ASA is invoiced for the Chairman's services and for consultancy fees by Group head entity, Laco AS, with which company the No loans or securities hav to the CEO, board memb management or other em The CEO has a term of r On resignation, the CEC compensation.
-Pension a part in the defined contri See note 12 in group note management and remune the been issued in 2 bers, members of 1 ployees or closely notice of 3 month 0 has no right to ge is 67, and the bution scheme.
-2013 or 2012 the corporate related parties. ns. extra CEO takes o executive
+Austevoll Seafood ASA is invoiced for the Chairman's services and for consultancy fees by Group head entity, Laco AS, with which company the Chairman is employed.

+No loans or securities have been issued in 2013 or 2012 to the CEO, board members, members of the corporate management or other employees or closely related parties.

+The CEO has a term of notice of 3 months.
+On resignation, the CEO has no right to extra compensation.
+Pension age is 67, and the CEO takes part in the defined contribution scheme.

+See note 12 in group notes for guidelines to executive management and remunerations to the company's officers.

 Specification of auditor's fee ex.
 Vat 2013 2012

 Audit fee 1 530 1 135

+Other services 29 280

+Tax advice 57 84

+Total 1 616 1 499